ege621/thos-dataset/README.md

 - You can split the jupyter notebook to multiple cells if desired.
 - The code iterates over a hyperparameter tuning loop, in which the hyperparameters can be manually entered.
 - The code supports the utilization of GPUs.
 Memory growth is also enabled.
 If your GPU has a compute capability greater than 7, you can also enable mixed precision.
+- The nested for-loop in the code should not cause a compute bottleneck, since the code should be training-bound and epoch iterations take a considerably larger time than the for loop iterations.
+- The dataset can easily be cached to system memory on most mid-tier rigs.
+Use a lower batch size if you encounter any OOM (Out of memory) errors during training.
 ## Reference
 Please cite our paper if you use the THOS dataset or THOSnet model in your research.